This is how the playoffs and the NBA play in would be

 What is play in

 But in the West there was a battle and play in.
-The Pelicans and the Kings were eliminated first.
+First the Pelicans and the Kings were eliminated.
 And on the last day the San Antonio Spurs and Phoenix Suns (with Ricky Rubio) said goodbye.
-The Blazers finished eighth (35-39) with only a percentage difference over the Memphis Grizzlies (34-39).
+The Blazers finished eighth (35-39) with only a percentage difference to the Memphis Grizzlies (34-39).
 They are eighth and ninth, so they played the first play-in in NBA history.

 The Blazers prevailed last year.
 In this, the NBA has decided to increase the teams from two to four and the format is as follows: there will be two different series to a match, first between the 7th and 8th and second between the 9th and 10th place in each Conference, regardless of the distance that separates them in the table.